About Visit Cumbria

 Visitcumbria is not the owner of any of the places of interest, or businesses, mentioned in this guide, so if you need to know about a specific place – contact them directly.

-If you would like to ask about the site, whether media, advertising or information pages please email firstname.lastname@example.org.
+If you would like to ask about the site, whether media, advertising or information pages please email [email protected].

 Please do not ask us for help in researching your family history.
 We get many, many requests, but we are not genealogists nor do we have the time to do the research.
+We also cannot supply contact details of churches – please contact the relevant diocese, details of which can easily be found online with a little effort.
+We cannot reply to emails requesting contact details for churches for family history purposes.